Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 the interface.
 These overloads allow the decoding of basic types (`Int`, `Long`, `String`, etc.).
 The benefit is that the way these objects are decoded is determined by the scope itself, in particular, by its implementation.

-It is thus possible, using the `composedDecoder` method (which creates an encoder from an `EncodingScope` and will be presented in the next section in more details), to write the following code (note that the scope is passed as the receiver object):
+It is thus possible, using the `composedDecoder` method (which creates a decoder from a `DecodingScope` and will be presented in the next section in more details), to write the following code (note that the scope is passed as the receiver object):